New Constraints on Macroscopic Dark Matter Using Radar Meteor Detectors: Radar Detection of DM Signals

 Figure~\ref{fig:plasma_radius_line_dens_attachEffect} shows that the size of the radius is suppressed for large electron line densities when attachment effects are considered along with ambipolar diffusion.

 Figure~\ref{fig:plasma_radius_comparison_diffusion_attachment} compares the effective radius for overdense scattering with and without attachment as a function of altitude for a particular DM candidate.
 While we plot the radius for very large values of the line density to illustrate the effect of attachment clearly, it is to be noted that very large values of $q_e$ ($\gg 10^{16} \textrm{ cm}^{-1}$) are not physical~\cite{meteorScienceBook}, as the ionization density must be less than the atmospheric number density.
+Note that, although it is not written as a function of altitude, $q_e$ implicitly depends on altitude through its dependence on both atmospheric density and the DM velocity.
+This produces the altitude dependence in Fig.~\ref{fig:plasma_radius_comparison_diffusion_attachment}.